Baseball in Puerto Rico: Early history

-Baseball was introduced to the island in the late 19th century by Puerto Ricans and Cubans who had played in the United States.
+Baseball was introduced to the island in the late 19th Century, by a military captain named Cabán and his family.
 At first the sport was mocked by the farmers, tobacco workers and sugarcane cutters of the island, who considered it an effete, unmanly game.

 The first two baseball clubs were founded in 1897: the Almendares Baseball Club owned by Francisco Alamo Armas, and the Borinquen Baseball Club owned by Santos Filippi.
 According to El País newspaper, the first organized baseball game was played on January 11, 1898, at the old velodrome in Santurce, San Juan.
-The Borinquen beat the Almendares by a score of 3 to 0.
+The Borinquen (mostly composed by locals) beat the Almendares (mostly composed by Cubans) by a score of 3 to 0.
 The first game to go a complete nine innings was played on January 30, 1898, when the Borinquen beat the Almendares again, by a score of 9 to 3.
+During this time, there was no known organization in charge of registering or sanctioning the games, with only some appearing in newspapers.

-Later that same year, Puerto Rico became an American territory when the United States defeated Spain in the Spanish–American War.
+Later that same year, Puerto Rico became an American territory when the United States defeated Spain in the Spanish–American War. the influx of people from the United States combined with an increase of locals attending universities abroad, leading an increase in both the practice and the instruction of the sport.
 By way of recreation, the American soldiers stationed in Puerto Rico were permitted to organize a baseball club to play against the local Puerto Rican clubs.
+Classic teams like Almendares, joined novel teams like Habana and faced teams from San Cristóbal or El Morro (which also hosted the games).
 On November 4, 1900, the Almendares Baseball Club trounced the American Baseball Club of the Second Regiment of Infantry, by a score of 32 to 18.

-In the early 1920s teams from Puerto Rico, such as the San Juan Baseball Club and the Porto Rican Stars, would travel to New York City to play against some of the professional American teams.
+The first formal league was organized in July 1901 and combined businesses and government agencies as components.
+Games were held at San Juan, in Puerta de Tierra, General Elliot's Place and in terrains near railroads.
+As it became more popular, new teams emerged and a makeshift park was created at Puerta de Tierra, where teams like Tesorería, Interior and Red D played.
+Millón and Unión were independent, Bancroft, Monengohela, Don Juan de Austria, Company I and Marines were military, High School and Lincoln were schools.
+At Ponce, Esparta (military) and Eléctricos (civilians) played.
+By 1908, it had become the most popular sport and was practiced by children.
+Later, a dispute over playing Sundays lead to the birth of the Porto Rico Baseball Association, which played throughout the weekend.
+Inter-municipal games were played with train transportation for both fans and players.
+On January 1, 1902, the Independientes and the Curiosities played their first game at San Juan.